BradleyMai/Google_data_analytics_Capstone_Case_1/README.md

 11. Columns that need to be removed are start_station_id and end_station_id as they do not add value to analysis of our current problem.
 Longitude and latitude location columns may not be used in analysis but can be used to visualise a map.

+### Data cleaning
+SQL query:
+1. All the rows having missing values are deleted.
+2. 3 more columns ride_length for duration of the trip, day_of_week and month are added.
+3. Trips with duration less than a minute and longer than a day are excluded.
+4. Total 1,375,912 rows are removed in this step.